Vaints/write-ups/2023/TCP1PCTF2023/pwn/08unsafe_zip/README.md

 We were given a zip file that contain an ELF binary, the source code, and some library file (including the interpreter).

-Here's some information about the binary.
+Here's some information about the binary:

 ![ELF Information](images/b35b1fb1832507e45563945737ef7a5b9ebbc4aee5b58170f6a1e550e72310e6.png)